The Good, Bad, and Ugly of Current Ford Bronco Prices

 Three Bronco body configurations were offered: a two-door wagon, a half-cab pickup, and an open-body roadster.
 At its $2,194 base price, the Bronco included few amenities as standard.
 However, a large number of options were offered through both Ford and its dealers, including front bucket seats, a rear bench seat, a tachometer, and a CB radio, as well as functional items such as a tow bar, an auxiliary gas tank, a power take-off, a snowplow, a winch, and a posthole digger.
 Aftermarket accessories included campers, overdrive units, and the usual array of wheels, tires, chassis, and engine parts for increased performance.
 Initially selling well, following the introduction of the Chevrolet Blazer, Jeep Cherokee, and International Scout II (from 1969 to 1974), demand shifted towards SUVs with better on-road capability, leading to a decline in demand for the Bronco.

-The seller of this Freshly Restored Teal 1967 Ford Bronco currently listed on Craigslist in Honey Brook, Pennsylvania, provides extensive pictures on the restoration of this Caribbean Turquoise over parchment example equipped with a numbers-matching 289 cubic inch V8 mated to an automatic:
+The seller of this freshly restored Teal 1967 Ford Bronco for sale on Craigslist in Honey Brook, Pennsylvania, provides extensive pictures on the restoration of this Caribbean Turquoise over parchment example equipped with a numbers-matching 289 cubic inch V8 mated to an automatic.
+When we first came across the restored example in March, the seller started at $155,000.
+Fast forward to November, and their asking price is now $83,500.

 The Ugly: 1977 Ford Bronco Pickup Project – $9,500

-Finally, this 1977 Ford Bronco Pickup Project, currently listed on Craigslist near New York City, shows that a clapped-out, rusted example needing complete restoration now costs about ten large.
+Finally, this 1977 Ford Bronco Pickup Project, last listed on Craigslist near New York City in March 2023, shows that a clapped-out, rusted example needing complete restoration now costs about ten large.
 The buyer of this Bronco is paying for the VIN tag’s cost, but if restored correctly, it could bring a tidy profit, provided they can get this truck restored before this hot market cools off.

 What do you think of the current first-generation Ford Bronco market?
 Please comment below and let us know!